 1. Start early

 Always choose a time to meditate and stick to it.
 It is always better, allowing you to focus your mind on the tasks ahead and be ready.
 When you schedule a time to meditate, it becomes easy to establish the habit and do it each day.
 Therefore, choose a time to meditate and train the body and mind to transit into meditation when the time arrives efficiently.
 However, don’t go into meditation with expectations to solve all your life’s problems.
 It takes effort and time to reap the benefits.
+If you are having a hard time meditating, attending sessions in a silent retreat will help you master meditation in a short period.

 2. Choose your motto